 I have a personal Twitter account as well as we have a company Twitter account.
 Retweet (RT) your messages from both accounts.
 Follow others and other companies who are clients, potential clients, news media, and others who you want to be associated with.

 Facebook is one of those tools many companies feel is for personal use only.
 If you are targeting a younger audience you should have a company page on Facebook.
 This is where you can show the people behind your brand, share all the good things they are doing in the community.
 People like to get to know the people who make up your company.

 To blog or not to blog?
 As an owner/CEO/President you should consider blogging.
 You are the brand of your company.
-A blog shows a real person behind the brand.
+A blog shows the real person behind the brand.
 People feel closer and they feel like they know you.
-If you want to present yourself as the expert on the subject matter, you can achieve this with your blog.
+If you want to present yourself as an expert on the subject matter, you can achieve this with your blog.

 Adding pictures to your messages will help increase the number of views.
 Sharing pictures of your team in action also increases traffic.
 Balance your content with business messages, personal touch, expert advice and remember to avoid “selling” to your audience.

 How are you embracing social media?